 But first-party Apple accessories aren’t your only option.
 There’s a wide range of “MFi” accessories manufactured by third parties that have been vetted by Apple and are specifically meant to work with its products.

-These devices and accessories will have one of the following logos on their packaging.
+Apple Certified MFI accessories have one of the following logos or badges on their packaging

 How to Spot Fake Charging Cables for Your Apple Devices